You are using an outdated browser. Please upgrade your browser to improve your experience.

-Explore the pharmacy doctoral degree program at the University of Alaska Anchorage
+Explore the Doctor of Pharmacy degree program at the University of Alaska Anchorage

 Addressing Alaska’s need for trained health care professionals, the University of

-first-hand knowledge of the unique challenges in Alaska communities.
+prepares pharmacists with first-hand knowledge of the unique challenges in Alaska

 Pharmacy scholarships and financial aid